Sorry, you need to enable JavaScript to visit this website.

 General technical guidance

 Both exercises in the national sift can be completed on a laptop, desktop computer, tablet or mobile device.
-If you run into any technical issues or your internet connectivity drops during your assessment, you can access the exercises again by clicking on the assessment link in the invitation email.
+If you have any technical issues or your internet connectivity drops during your assessment, you can access the exercises again by clicking on the assessment link in the invitation email.

 For any technical difficulties during the national sift, please contact [email protected].
-The support hours are Monday to Friday, 9am to 5:30pm.
+The support hours are Monday to Friday, excluding bank holidays, from 9am to 5.30pm.
 You can expect a response to your query within four support hours.

 You may also contact [email protected] if your assessment was affected by technical issues.
 If you have any queries relating specifically to the national sift assessment, please contact your recruiting force.